College of God's Gift: 1857: Alleyn's College of God's Gift

 The College of God's Gift became Alleyn's College of God's Gift when, on 25 August 1857 the Act for confirming a Scheme of the Charity Commissioners for the College of God's Gift in Dulwich in the County of Surrey, also known as the Dulwich College Act 1857 (20 & 21 Vict. c.
 84), dissolved the existing cooperation and the charity was reconstituted with the new name.
-When the charity was reconstituted in 1857 it was split into two parts with a joint board of governors: the educational (for the college) and the "eleemosynary" (for the charity).
+When the charity was reconstituted in 1857 it was split into two parts with a joint board of governors: the educational and the "eleemosynary" (for the charity).
+Emphasis was given 3:1 however in favour of the former: Sir Francis Bacon would have approved.
 The master, warden, four fellows and 12 servants were pensioned off although Alleyn's wishes were, and continue to be respected, as sixteen pensioners (being the equivalent of 12 poor brothers and sisters plus four fellows) still live in flats in the Old College looked after by a warden.
 As for the master, he was to still be appointed as the head of the new school.

-The master of the college in this new form was Reverend Alfred Carver (Master from April 1857 to April 1883), he was also the first Master not to share the name of the school's founder "Alleyn" (or latterly "Allen").
+The school master of the college in this new form was Reverend Alfred Carver (Master from April 1857 to April 1883), a position accompanying with it the title; “Master of Alleyn’s College of God’s Gift”.
+As well as being Headmaster of the new Upper School, the position had also the responsibility of education generally.
+It is often stated that he was also the first Master not to share the name of the college’s founder "Alleyn" (or latterly "Allen"), although this assumes too much as the responsibilities of Master, and also Warden, had been taken up by the new Governors of Alleyn’s College: Carver was de-facto the reconstituted college’s new “2nd Fellow”.
 The number of pupils at the school expanded sharply during Carver's tenure: